Skip to content

 2. Create an overtime rate (e.g., "Overtime 1.5x - Norway")

-• Set hourly rate to 1.5x your base rate
+• Or set a fixed hourly rate equal to 1.5Γ— your base rate

 • Optionally set max hours per week: 8